Skills gap analysis in 4 steps: How to identify and bridge talent gaps

 If you answered yes to question #2, then using a team skill gap analysis is best.

-Did you answer yes to number #3?
-If so, an organization-wide skill gap analysis is what you need.
+Did you answer yes to question #3?
+If so, you need an organization-wide skill gap analysis.

-Next, it’s time to sit down with your organization’s leadership and stakeholders to determine the skills you need the most moving forward.
+Next, it’s time to meet with your organization’s leadership and stakeholders to determine the skills you need most moving forward.

 Dive into your company’s existing job descriptions, values, and business objectives.